rescrv/brief-measure/README.md

 I recommend auditing the code at a version and hard-coding the image tags as I've done here.
 If you're running microk8s (available on Ubuntu), this will listen on the public IP of your host on port 32767.

+## Privacy

+This is designed to be an app I trust with my own data.
+For security reasons, I expect you to serve the API server over HTTPS.
+Assuming that, you can assume the following:
+- No one can see your data except if they have access to the api server or there is a world-impacting bug.
+- You can click "Forget Me" at any time and the API server will delete your API key and all data associated with it.